Yunxiang-Li/Cpp_Primer/Chapter 10. Generic Algorithms/Chapter 10. Generic Algorithms.md

 **Explain the differences among the three kinds of insert iterators.**

 `back_inserter` iterator uses containers' `push_back` function if it exists.

 `front_inserter` iterator uses containers' `push_front` function if it exists.

-`insert` iterator uses conatiners `insert` function which takes a second argument, an iterator into the given container.
-Elements are inserted ahead of the element denoted by the given iterator.
+`insert` iterator uses conatiners `insert` function which takes two parameters, first indicates the aimed container and second indicates the start iterator for insertion of the aimed container.
+Elements are inserted ahead of the element denoted by the given start iterator.